pgruening/bio_inspired_min_nets_improve_the_performance_and_robustness_of_deep_networks/README.md

 All models are located in the 'model' folder, the dataset code is in the 'datasets' folder.

-## Downloading the models
+## Downloading model.pt files and JPEG-model-predictions

+Additional files containing the models and predictions can be [downloaded](https://ufile.io/f/abms2). **The download link expires on the 4th of November!**
-All models are save as a zip file on [google drive]().
-To add the to the respective experiment folders, extract the zip file, change the path variable 'DOWNLOADED_MODELS' in 'exe_move_models_to_exp_folder.py' and run this module.
+To add each model and prediction to the respective experiment folders, extract the zip file, change the path variable 'DOWNLOADED_MODELS' and 'DOWNLOADED_PREDICTIONS' in 'config.py' (if necessary ) and run 'exe_move_downloaded_files.py'.

+To archive the repo:

 git archive -o min_nets_latest.zip HEAD